 Many of the examples in this and the next section use the mysql client to process binary log output produced by mysqlbinlog.
-If your binary log contains $\0$ (null) characters, that output cannot be parsed by mysql unless you invoke it with the --binary-mode option.
+If your binary log contains \0 (null) characters, that output cannot be parsed by mysql unless you invoke it with the --binary-mode option.

 The source of information for point-in-time recovery is the set of binary log files generated subsequent to the full backup operation.
-Therefore, to allow a server to be restored to a point-in-time, binary logging must be enabled on it (see The Binary Log for details).
+Therefore, to allow a server to be restored to a point-in-time, binary logging must be enabled on it, which is the default setting for MySQL 8.0 (see The Binary Log).